mwhudson/livefs-editor/README.md

-Unpack the initrd using unmkinitramfs into `target` (contents will likely end up in subdirectories called things like `early`, `early2` and `main`) and arrange for these to be repacked into a replacement initrd for the modified ISO.
+Unpack the initrd using unmkinitramfs into `target` (contents will likely end up in subdirectories called things like `early`, `early2` and `main`, at least on amd64) and arrange for these to be repacked into a replacement initrd for the modified ISO if any changes are made.